custibor99/SAIKS2025/README.md

 During ontology engineering, make use of the advanced modelling features offered by OWL2 (refer to lecture 2).

+Used properties:
+- Union of Disjoint Classes
+- Union of Disjoint Properties
+- Keys
+- Property Chaining

 ## Ontology Design Patterns
 Additionally, illustrate the use of at least 3 different Ontologies Design Patterns (ODPs).
-These can be selected from those described during the lecture or from the ODP [website](http://ontologydesignpatterns.org/wiki/Main_Page)
+These can be selected from those described during the lecture or from the ODP [website](http://ontologydesignpatterns.org/wiki/Main_Page) Used design patterns:
 - part of design patern
+- n-array (Sale, Match, Practitioner)
+- Roles as Individuals